sophiajjj96-eng/f1-performance-analytics/sql/README.md

 This folder contains SQL scripts used to analyze Formula 1 performance data and build KPI tables for dashboard visualization.

+### Tables Used

+The analysis primarily uses the following tables from the Formula 1 dataset:

+- results
+- drivers
+- constructors
+- races

 ## Query Overview

 01_driver_career_totals.sql